MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/import-estimate-project-contract-line-sales.md

 ms.author: rumant
 ---

-# Import an estimate to a project-based contract line - lite
+# Import estimates from a project to a project contract line

-_**Applies To:** Lite deployment - deal to proforma invoicing_
+_**Applies To:** Lite deployment - deal to proforma invoicing, Project Operations for resource/non-stocked based scenarios__

 In Dynamics 365 Project Operations, you can import estimates from a project to a project-based contract line.